affilirator/thekitchen-pot/src/content/blog/cuisinart-mcp-12n-multiclad-pro-stainless-steel-12-piece-cookware-set.md

 Additionally, the covers have a drip-free pouring rim, making them ideal for preparing soup.
 You’ll have an easy time emptying excess liquids from your meals.

-## What We Don't Like About The Set
+## What We Don’t Like About The Set

 While Cuisinart MCP-12n Multiclad Pro Stainless Steel 12-Piece Cookware Set offered superb cooking experienced, there are several things that we did not like about it.
 They include:

-**High Chance of Burning Your Food If You Don't Season 1t**
+**High Chance of Burning Your Food If You Don’t Season 1t**

 There is a high chance that you will burn your food when using the set for the first time, resulting in a black surface.
 To avoid this, you should heat the pan slowly under low heat and add a little oil.
 Continue heating it until you can see a little smoke from the pan’s surface.
 This way, your pan will be seasoned, and you’ll have no problems using it henceforth.

-If you already have the blackened surface and you’re wondering how to clean it, then you can get a [**comprehensive guide on cleaning stainless steel cookware**](https://thekitchenpot.com/how-to-clean-stainless-steel-pans/) here.
+If you already have the blackened surface and you’re wondering how to clean it, then you can get a [**comprehensive guide on cleaning stainless steel cookware**](https://thekitchenpot.com/blog/how-to-clean-stainless-steel-pans//) here.

 **Pans are not stackable.**